MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/limitations.md

 Currently .NET Embedding does not support bitcode on iOS, which is enabled for some Xcode project templates.
 This will have to be disabled to successfully link generated frameworks.

-.NET Embedding cannot generate bitcode because Xamarin.iOS does not support it.
-Bitcode is not supported on Xamarin.iOS for a couple reasons:
+There are a couple reasons why .NET Embedding for iOS is not supported:

-* generating bitcode makes binaries larger and leads to longer build time.
+* Xamarin can generate bitcode for iOS, but it is inline assembly, not "real" bitcode.
+Xcode can recompile iOS bitcode, but not optimize or modify it.

-* there is no major benefit to generating bitcode.
-Xcode would be able to recompile the bitcode, but not optimize or modify it.
+* Generating bitcode makes binaries larger and leads to longer builds.

 ![Bitcode Option](images/ios-bitcode-option.png)